What an EV Ready Plan is

 The BC Hydro rebate structure

 - EV Ready Plan rebate — up to 75% of the plan's cost, to a $3,000 maximum per strata corporation.
-This is the rebate our engagement targets; we prepare and submit the application.
+This is the rebate our engagement targets; we file the BC Hydro pre-approval application and submit the rebate application.

 - EV charging infrastructure and charger rebates — up to $120,000 per project.
-These apply to the later installation work — conduit, panels, chargers — performed by the licensed contractor your strata hires.
-CF Electrical Services does not perform installation; the EV Ready Plan is what makes the strata eligible to pursue them.
+These apply to the infrastructure work that follows the plan — conduit, panels, chargers.
+The EV Ready Plan is what makes the strata eligible to pursue them, and our project management service can carry that rebate stream through the rollout.

 Rebate amounts depend on building characteristics, service capacity, and the EVRP's specific recommendations.
-We prepare and submit the EV Ready Plan rebate application as part of the engagement.
+We file the BC Hydro pre-approval application and submit the EV Ready Plan rebate application as part of the engagement.
 For the full program walkthrough — the rebate stages, eligibility, and the July 15, 2026 change — see our EV Ready Plan rebate guide.

 What BC Hydro requires in an EV Ready Plan